jackwillee/Fizzbuzz-Ruby/README.md

 # Fizzbuzz-Ruby
-practice ruby code and unit testing
+This is a small project to practice both coding in Ruby and unit testing.